Evan Bell's Journey To Penn State Hockey Debut Anything But Straightforward

 Evan Bell’s Journey To Penn State Hockey Debut Anything But Straightforward

-Bell added a different dynamic to the Nittany Lions’ defensive core with his smooth skating, excellent puck-moving skills, and solid positioning in his own end of the ice as they registered a hard-earned split against Minnesota at Mariucci Arena.
+Bell added a different dynamic to the Nittany Lions’ defensive core with his smooth skating, excellent puck-moving skills, and solid positioning in his own end of the ice as Penn State registered a hard-earned split against Minnesota at Mariucci Arena.

 If it wasn’t for nearly a calendar year of hard work, however, Bell’s strong debut weekend for Penn State would’ve had to wait until October.